cysouw/diathesis/text/c02_case.md

 Table: German marking of case {#tbl:german-case}

 Basically, almost all case-marked constituents are governed arguments.
-Yet, there are a few situations (to be discussed in detail below) in which overtly case-marked constituents are not arguments (or, alternatively, a very special type of arguments): quantified objects \Next[a], named objects \Next[b], cognate objects \Next[c], lexicalized noun-verb combinations \Next[d] and adnominal constituents \Next[e].
+Yet, there are a few situations (to be discussed in detail below) in which overtly case-marked constituents are not arguments (or, alternatively, a very special type of arguments): quantified objects \Next[a], named objects \Next[b], cognate objects \Next[c], lexicalised noun-verb combinations \Next[d] and adnominal constituents \Next[e].

 \ex.
  \a.
 Er schläft [den ganzen Tag].